 Additionally, part of our focus on the EDAF is to look at funding initiatives that empower organisations to start their digital transformation journey and ultimately help them gain a competitive advantage.

 Research is also key, in terms of better understanding the impact of digitalisation, understanding our progress in comparison to our EU and international peers, and gaining insights on how to further exploit opportunities.

 On the surface, it seems Ireland has done a good job related to digitalisation compared to the rest of the EU but we need research to know exactly how much of it has had a transformative impact, as every country has its own dynamics.

-At Galvia, to date, we have been involved in research projects with the University of Galway, Ireland on the impact of digital transformation delivering vital student services.
+At Galvia, to date, we have been involved in research projects with the University of Galway, Ireland on the impact of digital transformation in delivering vital student services.
 Our participation falls under our commitment to the advancement of AI.

 Future Proofing our Economy

-By embracing digitalisation we are future proofing our economy for the years ahead.
+By embracing digitalisation we are future-proofing our economy for the years ahead.
 The digital economy presents huge opportunities for Irish SMEs to improve services, enhance customer experience, and increase competitiveness.

-I look forward to continuing to share our learnings with the Enterprise Digital Advisory Board, so that together we can collaborate and help create an AI community that is equitable, transparent, secure and above all human centric.
+I look forward to continuing to share our learnings with the Enterprise Digital Advisory Board so that together we can collaborate and help create an AI community that is equitable, transparent, secure, and above all human-centric.

 – John Clancy, as published on Silicon Republic, on 31/08/22